-Do you know what your conversion data is and what it means?
+Do you know what your individual sales conversion data is and what it means?
 Most salespeople don’t, and it is a shame.
 Understanding conversion data and how to shape your sales funnel will help you identify training needs, and set realistic goals with a solid plan for achievement.
 This knowledge could if used correctly give you a HUGE boost in income.
-In this article, I will explain how to use your conversion data to shaoe your sales funnel and ensure you continue to grow your income year after year.
+In this article, I will explain how to use your conversion data to share your sales funnel and ensure you continue to grow your income year after year.

-What conversion data will help you do is go from saying I am trying to close X deals this month and taking a WAG (Wild Ass Guess) to explain how; to using the best information available to estimate a SWAG (Scientific Wild Ass Guess).
+What sales conversion data will help you do is go from saying I am trying to close X deals this month and taking a WAG (Wild Ass Guess) to explain how; to using the best information available to estimate a SWAG (Scientific Wild Ass Guess).
 It’s not a perfect system but it is far better than just tossing out a number and saying “I’ll close 20 deals this quarter” and having no idea how!
 Before I raise anyone’s hackles this is not a simple increase A input to get B outcome, but that may be part of what’s required!
 Here is how it works.

-Lead to Contact: 59% Contact to Scheduled: 52% Scheduled to Appointment: 90% Appointment to Proposal: 63% Proposal to Contract: 75%
+Lead to Contact: 14.67% Contact to Scheduled: 63.64% Scheduled to Appointment: 42.86% Appointment to Application: 66.67% Proposal to Closed Deal: 75%